mohammadnazm/note-app/README.md

 ## Features
 1. Note Creation and Editing: Users can create new notes and easily edit existing ones.
-Basic text formatting (bold, italic, bullet points) may also be supported.
 2. Search Functionality: A powerful search feature allows users to find specific notes quickly, even in extensive collections.